InQuicker/kaws/docs/references/cluster.md

-        --availability-zone <availability-zone>    Availability Zone for etcd instances and EBS volumes, e.g. "us-east-1a" -A, --aws-account-id <aws-account-id>          The numeric ID of the AWS account, e.g. "123456789012" -d, --domain <domain>                          The base domain name for the cluster, e.g. "example.com" -i, --iam-user <iam-users>                     A comma-separated list of IAM user names who will have access to cluster PKI secrets, e.g. "alice"
+        --availability-zone <availability-zone>    Availability Zone for etcd instances and EBS volumes, e.g. "us-east-1a" -A, --aws-account-id <aws-account-id>          The numeric ID of the AWS account, e.g. "123456789012" -d, --domain <domain>                          The base domain name for the cluster, e.g. "example.com" -i, --iam-user <iam-user>                      An IAM user name who will have access to cluster PKI secrets, e.g. \"alice\"; this option can be specified more than once
     -v, --kubernetes-version <k8s-version>         Version of Kubernetes to use, e.g. "1.0.0" --masters-max-size <masters-max-size>      The maximum number of EC2 instances the Kubernetes masters may autoscale to
         --masters-min-size <masters-min-size>      The minimum number of EC2 instances the Kubernetes masters may autoscale to